Logo Voyage

 The Gjakova Grand Bazaar

-It was established as a trading town, sporting the largest bazaar in the Balkans, called Çarshia e Madhe (the Grand Bazaar).
-The tradesmanship spirit and some of the trades practiced still remain in the city.
+It was established as a trading town, home to the largest bazaar in the Balkans, called Çarshia e Madhe (the Grand Bazaar).
+The spirit of craftsmanship and some of the trades practiced there still survive today.
 The city is centrally located in the Dukagjin Valley of western Kosovo, equal distance between the cities of Prizren to the south and Peja to the north.
 It also has a historic link to the Gjakova Highlands, now across the border in northern Albania.

-Gjakova was badly hit by the Kosovo War of 1998–99, fought between Kosovo Liberation Army guerrillas demanding the independence of Kosovo and Serbian forces.
-Around 75% of town's population was driven out by the Serb Army during the war, and many of the city's homes and important monuments were burnt down or otherwise destroyed.
-After the war, much of town's ethnic Albanian inhabitants returned (who make up to 98% of the population).
+Gjakova was badly hit by the Kosovo War of 1998–99, fought between Kosovo Liberation Army guerrillas demanding independence and Serbian forces.
+Around 75% of the town's population was driven out by the Serb Army during the war, and many of the city's homes and important monuments were burnt down or otherwise destroyed.
+After the war, most of the town's ethnic Albanian inhabitants returned (comprising up to 98% of the population).
 Many of the stores in the old-town area, locally known as Çarshia e Madhe, were rebuilt.

 While in Gjakova, make sure you talk to the locals, especially the young ones, since they are more proficient in English.
 And you will hear a story about every corner of the city.